bashojs/basho/README.md

 basho -j 10**2
 ```

-Good news is, the option -j can be omitted for the first expression.
+The option -j can be omitted for the first expression.

 ```bash
 # This prints 100 too